Siteglide/documentation/developer-tools/release-notes/module-system-files-changelog.md

 # Module - System Files - Changelog

+### 2.8.6.1 - 3rd July 2025

+* Further to the recent Siteglide Site API release, this adds support for Zapier's Instant Zaps in Automations

+***

 ### 2.8.6.0 - 25th June 2025

 * Siteglide Site API endpoints added to System Files, whereas they used to run through the same server as Portal API.
 This brings increased control over your endpoints, and better system stability - [Docs](https://docs.siteglide.com/en/developer-tools/site-api)